ansh-varshney/SightSense---Image-Captioning-Tool/README.md

 - **Python**: The primary programming language used for implementing the system.
 - **NumPy**: For handling numerical operations and data manipulation.
 - **Matplotlib**: For visualizations and analysis of model performance.
+- **HTML/CSS/JS**: For building the user-friendly web interface.
+- **DBMS**: For storing and managing image-caption pairs in a database for training and real-time caption generation.
+- **Flickr8k Dataset**: The dataset used for training (not included in the repo; available [here](https://www.kaggle.com/datasets/adityajn105/flickr8k)).

 ## Conclusion 🎯
 SightSense leverages the power of **CNN** and **LSTM** to create a system capable of understanding images and generating descriptive captions that accurately reflect the content.
 By combining cutting-edge computer vision and natural language processing techniques, the system not only "sees" the image but also "speaks" about it in human-readable language, making it a valuable tool in various fields like accessibility, social media, and content management.